Backcountry Ski Setup Advice

 3. Lightweight Freeride Setup

-This is the kind of setup that is ideal for blasting around resorts and making boot tracks/shorter tours in search of fresh lines, or for longer days skiing deep snow and backcountry freeride activities.
-NB If in reality you mostly ski off piste around resorts, with only the odd skin into the backcountry, then you will be better choosing a heavier ‘resort’ freeride ski than the lightweight ski options listed below – as full weight freeride skis are more durable and perform a bit better in typical resort conditions.
+A setup for off piste skiing around resorts and making boot tracks/shorter tours in search of fresh snow, or for longer days skiing deep snow and backcountry freeride.
+NB If in truth you mostly ski off piste and only occasionally go skinning into the backcountry, then it’s better to choose a heavier ‘resort’ freeride ski than the lightweight ski options shown below – as full weight freeride skis are more durable and ski a little better in typical resort conditions.

-However, if you do regularly head out into the backcountry in search of powder and bigger lines, then there are now a great range of wider bodied freeride skis available that have been lightened up for precisely this type of skiing.
-Likewise, freeride boots are getting lighter each year and tech pin insert freeride bindings are now well established – which means significant weight savings all round.
+However, if you do regularly head out into the backcountry, then there are numerous ‘lightened up’ wider bodied freeride skis available for this type of skiing.
+Similarly, freeride boots are getting lighter with better walk modes each year and lighter weight freeride bindings are now available, which means significant weight savings all round.

 - Lightweight freeride ski